Ethics and biosecurity

 Studies involving animals and human research participants

-All authors of life sciences manuscripts complete an editorial policy checklist to verify their compliance with the Nature Research journals’ editorial policies.
+All authors of life sciences manuscripts complete an editorial policy checklist to verify their compliance with the Nature Portfolio journals’ editorial policies.

-For primary research manuscripts in the Nature Research journals (Articles, Letters, Brief Communications, Technical Reports) reporting experiments on live vertebrates and/or higher invertebrates, the corresponding author must confirm that all experiments were performed in accordance with relevant guidelines and regulations.
+For primary research manuscripts in the Nature Portfolio journals (Articles, Letters, Brief Communications, Technical Reports) reporting experiments on live vertebrates and/or higher invertebrates, the corresponding author must confirm that all experiments were performed in accordance with relevant guidelines and regulations.
 The manuscript must include a statement identifying the institutional and/or licensing committee approving the experiments, including any relevant details.
 Sex and other characteristics of animals that may influence results must be described.
 Details of housing and husbandry must be included where they are likely to influence experimental results.
 We recommend following the ARRIVE reporting guidelines when documenting animal studies (PLoS Bio 8(6), e1000412,2010).
+We also recommend consulting the American Veterinary Medical Association (AVMA) Guidelines for the Euthanasia of Animals (2020), as a comprehensive resource for guidance on veterinary best practice for the anesthesia and euthanasia of animals.

 Studies involving vulnerable groups